 Get Your Company Noticed

 Having a Pinterest account is a good way to get your company noticed – especially if your target audience is women.
-And what is one activity that women are known for?
-Shopping, of course!
+Women are the primary decision and buyers in households.
+They hold much more power than most think when it comes to decision making and budgeting.

-If your business is a product-based business (think retail), then you can increase your exposure by including price tags in your products’ images, which tends to generate more likes.
-Since 75% of Pinterest activity is mobile , your followers can find you online while shopping.
+If your business is a product-based business (retail, ecommerce), then you can increase your exposure by including price tags in your products’ images, which tends to generate more likes.
+Since 75% of Pinterest activity ismobile , your followers can find you online while shopping.
 Win, win.

 Connect with your Audience